 Any student who believes that he or she has been subjected to bullying, whether by a teacher, other student, or any individual on school grounds or school activities should report the alleged misconduct immediately to an administrator or a faculty/staff member.
+Online DASA forms can be sent directory to Mr. Brunson, the DASA Coordinator at the High School.
 [MORE INFORMATION & DASA REPORTING FORM]

 Threats of violence will not be tolerated.
 Students shall not make any threats, suggestions or predictions of violence against any person or group of persons or to the school building orally, in writing, or electronically.
-Any threats or threats of violence (for example, texting, Facebook etc.) — whether or not made during school hours or on school grounds — shall result in immediate suspension from school.
+Any threats or threats of violence (for example, texting, any social media format, messaging, etc.)—whether or not made during school hours or on school grounds—shall result in immediate suspension from school.
 Threats of violence are prosecuted in accordance with New York State Legislation.